 Naseem Momtazi graduated from Linfield College in May of 2009.
 Since graduation, Naseem has taken over sales and marketing throughout the United States as well as the International markets for Maysara Winery.
 Her job takes her to many different cities where she enjoys traveling and discovering new things.

-Hanna Momtazi graduated Linfield College in December of 2012 with a bachelor's degree in general business.
-She will be focusing on sales in the Oregon market as well as being involved with the community and foundations that are close to the Momtazi Family.
+Hanna Momtazi graduated Linfield College in 2012 with a bachelor's degree in general business.
+She focuses on the hospitality and serves as the events manager for weddings and events that take part at Maysara.
+Hanna is also heavily involved with the community and foundations that are close to the Momtazi Family.

 "[Wine is] poetry in a bottle."